phax/phoss-smp/docker/README.md

 ### Release from source, XML Backend

-Build the SMP from source with the XML backend using the tag of the last release.
+Build the SMP from GitHub source with the XML backend using the tag of the last release.

 ```
 docker build --pull -t phoss-smp-release-from-source-xml -f Dockerfile-release-from-source-xml .